Terbau/fortnitepy/README.md

 [![Current pypi version](https://img.shields.io/pypi/v/fortnitepy.svg)](https://pypi.org/project/fortnitepy/)

 Asynchronous library for interacting with Fortnite and EpicGames' API and XMPP services.
+**Note:** This library is still under constant developement and this might cause breaking changes to the library without notice.

 **Some key features:**
 - Full support for Friends.